clokep/celery-batches/README.rst

 Some potential use-cases for batching of task calls include:

 * De-duplicating tasks.
-* Accumlating / only handling the latest task with similar arguments.
+* Accumalating / only handling the latest task with similar arguments.
 * Bulk inserting / updating of data.
 * Tasks with expensive setup that can run across a range of arguments.